 A maximum of 5 pages in length including references is accepted.
-Papers are descriptions of original research on the use of information methods, systems and technologies to improve quality and safety of care, enhance care outcomes, promote patient-centered care, facilitate translational research, enable precision medicine, and improve education and skills in informatics..
+Papers are descriptions of original research on the use of information methods, systems and technologies to improve quality and safety of care, enhance care outcomes, promote patient-centered care, facilitate translational research, enable precision medicine, and improve education and skills in informatics.
 Papers must be organized in the following structure as provided in the template: Abstract (125-150 words), Keywords, Introduction, Methods, Results, Discussion, Conclusions, Acknowledgements, References, and Address for correspondence.
-For the student paper the first author has to be a student at the time of proposing the submission (copy of student ID) and the paper has to be presented by the first author at the conference.
+For a student paper, the first author must be a student at the time of submission (copy of student ID is required), and the paper has to be presented by the first author at the conference.

 A maximum of 3 pages in length including references (if any) is accepted.
 A panel would typically feature 3-5 panelists giving a brief presentation or making a position statement, followed by at least 30 minutes of discussion and active audience interaction and participation.
 Panelists are usually thought leaders in the relevant field.
 Proposals must contain a general description of the topic of the proposed panel in appropriate headings and need not contain or adhere to all of the structured headings provided in the template.
 Brief biographies of the panelists as well as their specific contributions to the panel must be provided.
 Panels are part of the main conference program and are scheduled for 90 minutes.

 A maximum of 3 pages in length including references (if any) is accepted.
-A workshop is aimed at engaging the audience and collaborative working around a specific theme.
-A workshop would typically feature 3-5 organizers.
+A workshop is aimed at engaging the audience and collaborative work around a specific theme.
+A workshop typically features 2-5 organizers.
 In a workshop, the organizers operate on equal footing with the audience rather than as experts or thought leaders.
-Workshop proposals must contain a general description of the topic proposed in appropriate headings and need not contain or adhere to all of the structured headings provided in the template.
-Brief biographies of the workshop organizers as well as their specific contributions to the workshop must be provided Workshops are part of the main conference program and are scheduled for 90 minutes.
+Workshop proposals must include a general description of the topic proposed with the appropriate headings and need not contain or adhere to all of the structured headings provided in the template.
+Brief biographies of the workshop organizers as well as their specific contributions to the workshop must be provided.
+Workshops are part of the main conference program and are scheduled for 90 minute or 180 minute sessions.

 A maximum of 3 pages in length including references (if any) is accepted.
 Tutorials are educational or teaching sessions that address a specific topic in the field of informatics.
 Tutorial proposals must contain a general description of the topic proposed in appropriate headings and need not contain or adhere to all of the structured headings provided in the template.
-Brief biographies of the organizers/lecturers as well as their specific contributions to the tutorial must be provided There may be 3-5 organizers/lecturers for tutorials.
-Tutorials are organized before the conference (pre-conference) and can be scheduled as either a half day session (3 hours) or full day session (6 hours) with breaks.
+Brief biographies of the organizers/lecturers as well as their specific contributions to the tutorial must be provided.
+There may be 2-5 organizers/lecturers for tutorials.
+Tutorials are organized before the conference (pre-conference) and can be scheduled as either a half-day session (3 hours) or full-day session (6 hours) with breaks.

-A science slam is a scientific talk where scientists present their own scientific research work in a 5 minutes time frame.
+A science slam is a scientific talk where scientists present their own scientific research work in a 5-minute time frame.
 The focus lies on teaching current science to a diverse audience in an entertaining way.
-A special session is dedicated for the presentation at the end of a day in the form of an artistical show (theatre, singing, …) The presentation is judged by the audience.
+A special session is dedicated for the presentation at the end of a day in the form of an artistic show (theatre, singing, …).
+The presentation is judged by the audience.